Protests against Executive Order 13769: Atlanta

 On January 29, about two thousand people gathered outside of the domestic terminal at Hartsfield–Jackson Atlanta International Airport to protest the ban and the detention of 11 airplane passengers taken into custody the previous day.
 The detained individuals included a 10-year-old girl and an elderly woman.
 Civil rights activist John Lewis and Georgia State Representative Stacey Abrams participated in the protest.
 Atlanta mayor Kasim Reed was also on site to speak to the media, although he did not join the demonstration.
 During the protest, Reed announced that the 11 people detained at the airport had been released.

+Baltimore

+Over 2,000 protesters arrived at Baltimore/Washington International Airport (BWI) on Sunday, January 29, 2017 to protest the Trump immigration order.
+The protest was held at the reception area for international arrivals, and filled the entire two floors of the atrium.
+Calls for protests to be held at Baltimore/Washington International Airport appeared on social media early Sunday for that evening, inspired by the protests at JFK Airport.
+The protests were called for 5pm, and lasted several hours into the night.
+Protestors arrived from across the Baltimore-Washington D.C. region, and were of every ethnicity and religion including a noticeable presence of religious Jews from Pikesville, Maryland.
+Lawyers were present to provide legal services to refugees and green-card holders.
+No foreign arrivals were known to be detained at BWI airport on January 29, 2017.
+The protest was attended by notable members of Maryland government and members of United States Congress.
+The protests were peaceful and ended without incident, inviting a response on social media from BWI thanking protesters for a safe protest.